 - Initial Packaging: How to Select the Right Package

 A proper barrier against elements such as light and oxygen is the first step in maintaining product freshness.
-Typically hops farmers select a mutli-layer film composition with a food-safe inner layer.
-IMPAK’s PAKVF4C material takes this a step further with a sealant layer capable of sealing through the oils and powders that are typical in fresh hops packaging.
+Typically hops and hemp farmers select a mutli-layer film composition with a food-safe inner layer.
+IMPAK’s PAKVF4C material takes this a step further with a sealant layer capable of sealing through the oils and powders that are typical in fresh hops and hemp packaging.
 Bags constructed of this material range in sizes for ounces to 11, 22 and 44 pounds, and larger.

 - Ensuring Product Freshness: How to Remove Oxygen

-Keeping hops fresh is a matter of removing oxygen.
+Keeping hops and hemp fresh is a matter of removing oxygen.
 This can be achieved in 2 ways: vacuum sealing the bag after a nitrogen-flush; or sealing the bag with an oxygen absorber inside.
 For long term freshness you could combine all of the above, however most of our customers find that choosing one or the other is more than sufficient for the length of time they will be storing their product.

-Hops farmers generally prefer a nitrogen-flush vacuum seal over oxygen absorbers because of its immediacy and convenience.
+Hops and hemp farmers generally prefer a nitrogen-flush vacuum seal over oxygen absorbers because of its immediacy and convenience.
 Oxygen absorbers are often called “oxygen scavengers” because they scavenge residual oxygen; with a nitrogen-flush and vacuum seal you are removing most of the residual oxygen almost immediately.

 IMPAK's all-electric industrial vacuum sealers are outstanding units for medical and clean room use.
 Unlike air driven pneumatic sealing machines, The electric sealers have no need for an air compressor source.
 Since the sealers do not require an air compressor unit, these motor driven vacuum sealers will work more quietly than other pneumatic driven vacuum sealers on the market.
 This sealer gives a strong 5mm - almost .25 inch - seal from a frame that is built for either 17.7" or 13.8" wide pouches.
 See our stock units here: Electric Vacuum Sealers